KevinTapol/Portfolio-React-Tailwind/README.md

 <a target="_blank" href="https://www.npmjs.com/package/react-type-animation">Click here for the **React Animations Docs**</a>

-## To get the project running, Clone down the repo and type the following lines in the terminal:
+## To get the project running Clone down the repo, initialize your repo with git init and type the following lines in the terminal:
-npm install react-icons react-type-animation react-intersection-observer
+npm install
 npm install -D tailwindcss postcss autoprefixer
 npx tailwindcss init -p

+*npm install will install the following dependencies in package.json*
+- react-icons
+- react-type-animation
+- react-intersection-observer

+*-D is used to install the dependencies as developer dependencies*

+*npx tailwind init -p initializes tailiwind*

 ---
 ## To make your own project from scratch follow these steps seen in Code Commerce's tutorial: